0-Blu/StikFlash/README.md

 Credit to **nythepegasus** for adding xcconfigs

 ## License
 This project is licensed under the **AGPLv3**.
-You can find the full license text in the `LICENSE` file or [here](https://www.gnu.org/licenses/agpl-3.0.html).
+You can find the full license text in the `LICENSE` file.

 ## How to Use
-1. Download the latest release from the [Releases](#) section.
+1. Download the latest release from the [Releases](https://github.com/0-Blu/StikEMU/releases) section.
 2. Follow the setup instructions included in the documentation.
 3. Test out the Flash core and report any issues.

 ## Feedback
 Your feedback is crucial for improving StikEMU!
-Feel free to [submit issues](#) or contact me directly with any thoughts or problems you encounter.
+Feel free to [submit issues](https://github.com/0-Blu/StikEMU/issues).

 ---